 - A mini-textbook of the mini-course material, yours to download and keep

 - Several handouts to supplement both the mini-course and mini-textbook

 - A Certificate of Completion for those who pass a simple exam on key points

 The mini-courses feature both basic material and advanced material, depending on how deeply you wish to pursue a topic.

 There are several ways to learn:

 - Look and listen to get a general overview of the topic

-- Study the material by stopping frequently as you go through the lecture
+- Study the material by stopping frequently as you go through the mini-course

-- Read the mini-textbook to supplement the lecture and to keep as a future reference
+- Read the mini-textbook to supplement the mini-course and to keep as a future reference

 - Delve deeply into a topic by reading the handouts and accessing directly the Internet address references on your screen